 Avoid work or activities that dishonor this basic goodness in myself and others.

-As we hold fast to and live out these principles we become increasingly consistent, internally strong, focused, wise, clear, thoughtful, and loving.
-This helps us show up more thoughtfully and powerfully in the world, and this allows us to infuse all of our relationships with love.
+And as we hold fast to and live out these principles we become increasingly consistent, internally strong, focused, wise, clear, thoughtful, and loving.
+This helps us show up more thoughtfully and powerfully in the world.
+And this allows us to infuse all of our relationships with love.

 The more we infuse all of our relationships with love, the more we express our unique goodness with the world and help to create a beautiful world together.